DiamondLightSource/pmacFilterControl/docs/how-to/docs.md

 simply navigate to the markdown file for the page and edit it.
 To add a new page, create a markdown file in the appropriate place in the hierarchy and then add it to `sphinx.yaml`.

+## Tables

+Tables can be automatically formatted using a [vscode extension](https://marketplace.visualstudio.com/items?itemName=shuworks.vscode-table-formatter)